ubc-library-rc/RegEx_in_R/content/when_to_use.md

 ## replace vowels in the column fruit.names only
 fruits.df$names.replaced = str_replace(fruits.df$fruit.names, "[aeiou]", "-")
 ```
-See how here we are creating a new column <em>names.replaced</em> with the vowels replaced with a dash?
-This allows targeted data manipulation within a dataframe.
+See how here we are creating a new column <em>names.replaced</em> with the vowels replaced with a dash, but the <em>fruit.names</em> and <em>fruit.counts</em> do not have any dashes replacing vowels?
+This showcases targeted data manipulation within a dataframe.

 ## Multiple matches within the same string
 Let's make a new fruit vector with some extra "a" letters and get rid of them.